Suez Canal from North to South: History, Lakes and Key Geography Facts

 Roopashree Sharma

-Roopashree Sharma is a seasoned content writing professional with over 5 years of experience in digital journalism, specialising in writing explainers and IQ quizzes across geopolitics, business, finance, and pop culture.
-She holds a degree in Journalism and Mass Communication and has contributed to leading media houses, including Zee, Times, and India TV.
-Currently serving as Deputy Manager – Editorial at Jagran New Media, she writes and produces videos for the General Knowledge (GK) section of the Jagran Josh (English) portal.
+Roopashree Sharma is an experienced broadcast journalist with over 7 years of experience, specialising in beats including geopolitics, defence, and general awareness.
+She has worked in the roles of correspondent and producer for leading media houses, including Zee, WION, and Economic Times.
+Currently serving as Deputy Manager – Editorial at Jagran New Media, she produces explainer articles and videos for the General Knowledge (GK) section of the Jagran Josh (English) portal.
 For inquiries, contact her at roopashree.sharma@jagrannewmedia.com.

 ...
 Read More